Previous Post

 9. Your team can run the business for you so you are not a prisoner in your business.

-It is important to spend 80% of your time micro training (not micromanaging) your staff and 20% with your clients.
-Most do it the wrong way round.
+It is important to spend 80% of your time microtraining (not micromanaging) your staff and 20% with your clients.
+Most do it the wrong way around.

 The better trained the team is, the more Bottom-Up Management (or Leadership techniques) you can adopt.
 The right leaders want more responsibility.
 Minor Errors are learning experiences and not mistakes.
 These are Balance Sheet investments and not a P&L expense.